Share to facebookShare to instagramShare to pinterestShare to linkedin

 The peaceful ambience, ancient teachings, and scenic beauty of Phajoding Monastery make it a hidden treasure in Bhutan, encapsulating the essence of the country’s spiritual heritage and providing a serene haven for those seeking inner peace and enlightenment.

-9. Tango Monastery
+8. Tango Monastery

 Tango Monastery, located in the beautiful Himalayan kingdom of Bhutan, is a renowned Buddhist religious site with rich cultural and historical significance.
-Situated about 14 kilometres north of the capital city of Thimphu, Tango Monastery is perched on a picturesque hilltop, surrounded by serene natural landscapes.
+Situated about 14 kilometers north of the capital city of Thimphu, Tango Monastery is perched on a picturesque hilltop, surrounded by serene natural landscapes.

 The monastery, Tango Cheri Monastery, was founded in the 13th century by Lama Gyalwa Lhanampa.
-It belongs to the Drukpa Kagyu school of Tibetan Buddhism and has been a centre for spiritual learning and meditation for centuries.
+It belongs to the Drukpa Kagyu school of Tibetan Buddhism and has been a center for spiritual learning and meditation for centuries.

-The famous monasteries of Bhutan include Tango Monastery, the traditional Bhutanese architecture adorned with vibrant paintings and intricate woodwork.
-The sanctuary is particularly renowned for being the residence of the 8th-century Buddhist saint Guru Rinpoche.
 It attracts devotees and tourists who soak in its spiritual ambience and witness the vibrant religious festivals celebrated here every year.
 Tango Monastery remains a testament to Bhutan’s deep-rooted religious heritage and continues to inspire seekers of enlightenment from around the world.

-10. Dochula Druk Wangyal Chortens
+9. Dochula Druk Wangyal Chortens

 blog-images